serverless/meetups/README.md

 * Register your meetup on Meetup.com
 * [Transfer](https://www.meetup.com/help/article/2397734/) your meetup group to the "Serverless Meetup" organizer account
 * Add any co-organizer(s) to build your meetup group [leadership team](https://www.meetup.com/help/article/868703/)
+* Have the Serverless User Group logo added to your meetup page
 * Have a meetup at least one each quarter with a future goal of one per month
-* Keep the theme of the event focused around serverless architectures
+* Keep the theme of the event focused around serverless technologies
-* All speakers and talks follow the Code of Conduct
+* The meetups including speakers and the talks that are presented, should adhere to the meetup [guidelines](https://www.meetup.com/help/customer/portal/articles/865536-meetup-s-community-guidelines/)

 ## Expectations from Organizers

-We will do the introductions and help to find a venue, speaker or a sponsor, but it is up to you to follow up and finalize things.
+We will help you get started, but it is up to you to follow up and finalize things.

+You will coordinate:

-* You will coordinate the date and the talks with the speaker(s)
+* the date and the talks with the speaker(s)
-* You will coordinate the availability of the venue
+* the availability of the venue
-* You will coordinate sponsorship details with the sponsor
+* the sponsorship details with the sponsor
-* You will update the event information on your Meetup.com page
+* updating the event information on your Meetup.com page

-## How we can help?
+## Benefits

 Apart from the official recognition of being a Serverless Meetup, other benefits include: